-At times it feels as though Miami has more watering holes than restaurants, which means there’s no shortage of places to grab a drink.
+At times it feels as though there are more watering holes than restaurants in Miami, which means there’s no shortage of bars in Miami.
 But it’s slim pickings for wine lovers looking to uncork new varietals or unwind with a rare vintage.
-For both die-hards and those who’ve just graduated from the boxed stuff, we’ve scouted the top 10 wine bars in Miami.
+For both die-hards and those who’ve just graduated from the boxed stuff, we’ve scouted the best wine bars in Miami.
 Ready to graduate from vino?
 Keep the party going—with a killer view, no less,—at one of the swanky rooftop bars in Miami.

 Best wine bars in Miami